Resist : Reconstruction of irises from templates: Design

 \resist{} architecture borrows concepts from U-Net~\cite{ronneberger2015u} which has skip connections~\cite{he2016deep} from all its encoder layer to its decoder layers.
 The use of skip connections allows more gradient to flow through the network.

 The layer and architecture details are in Tables~\ref{tab:layer} and~\ref{tab:arch} respectively.
 The architecture is shown using DenseNet as an example pipeline in Figure~\ref{fig:gan_arch}.
 First layer~(T1) transforms the template to the same dimension of the iris image.
-This is done using a FC layer.
-The encoder consists of five layers~(E1-5 in Table~\ref{tab:arch}), each layer has a convolution operation with a LeakyReLU~\cite{maas2013rectifier} activation followed by batchnormalization~\cite{10.5555/3045118.3045167}.
+This is done using a fully connected layer.
+The encoder consists of five layers~(E1-5 in Table~\ref{tab:arch}), each layer has a convolution operation with a LeakyReLU~\cite{maas2013rectifier} activation followed by batch normalization~\cite{10.5555/3045118.3045167}.
 Dimensionality is reduced by strided convolution.
-The decoder also has five layers~(D1-5 in table~\ref{tab:arch}), each layer has deconvolution operation with a ReLU activation followed by batchnormalization.
+The decoder also has five layers~(D1-5 in table~\ref{tab:arch}), each layer has deconvolution operation with a ReLU activation followed by batch normalization.
 Each decoder layer accepts a skip connection from its corresponding encoder layer, as an example encoder layer 5's gradient will be added to decoder layer's 1's gradient and so on for other layers in the encoder-decoder architecture in a U-Net fashion.
 Dimensionality is regained by strided deconvolution.

 The first head of \resist{} reconstructs the iris image using a convolution operation coupled with a sigmoid activation~(T2) while minimizing the L1 loss from equation~\ref{l1}.
-This reconstructed image is passed through a VGG16 network to have its perceptual loss minimized shown in equation~\ref{perceptual}.
+This reconstructed image is passed through a VGG16~\cite{Simonyan15} network to have its perceptual loss minimized in equation~\ref{perceptual}.
 The reconstructed image from the first head is also passed through another series of encoder layers and another reconstructed iris image is formed.
 These encoder layers accept skip connections from the encoder-decoder.
 This second reconstruction is formed by using a dense layer with pixels equivalent to the dimension of the iris image followed by a convolution operation coupled with a sigmoid activation~(T3) which minimizes the loss in equation~\ref{SSIM}.

 The reconstructed image from the first head is output and fed to the discriminator along with its corresponding real image.
 The discriminator judges the reconstruction relative to the real iris image.
 The discriminator has four layers each comprising strided convolution operations~(DS1-4).
 After the fourth convolution the features are flattened and passed to a dense layer which has a sigmoid activation outputting a probability~(T4).